 Today, work on those issues continues, with a greater focus on building partnerships and personal relationships that help us bridge differences of race, class, culture, and opportunity.
 Our Centennial Fund for Social Justice is a great example of this.
 The members of the Justice and Service Committee, some of whose “day jobs” are in the field, bring extraordinary knowledge and passion to this ministry.

-The Justice & Service Committee meets monthly.
+The Justice & Service Committee meets the 3rd Saturday of the month on Zoom from 9:45 am to 11:30 am.
 These meetings serve as valuable touch points for the leaders of the various ministries, time to reflect on new initiatives and strengthen existing ones, as well as manage the fiduciary responsibilities of St. John’s social justice funds.
-Contact the office to be connected with this group.
+Contact Steve Schewe to connect with this group.